A Yuletide Staycation for '16 & Looking Back on a Trip to Cyprus

 We have a new little Vizsla.
 Elliot was born on 4 September and is too young to go along on the kind of Christmas trips we make.
 Had he been a month or two older it might have been possible.

 Reason #2 – Brexit

 After the BREXIT Referendum result the value of the GBP plummeted against the USD by 15 to 20 percent.
 With less dollars to spend, taking a holiday would be at the expense of some work that needs to be done in the house.
 So, needs be as needs must.

 I did make a trip to Cyprus in June though.
 Karen came up trumps and donated enough of her air miles to fund a return business class flight from IAD to Larnaca.
 I flew Austrian Airlines via Vienna both ways and enjoyed the service very much.
-By chance, I had watched Rick Stein’s BBC “Long Weekends” episode about Vienna a week or two before the trip.
+By chance, I had watched Rick Stein's BBC “Long Weekends” episode about Vienna a week or two before the trip.
 So, with a little more reading, I got my story straight on Austrian wines, particularly the unfamiliar reds.
-The in-flight sommeliers seemed eager to keep an appreciative traveler’s glass charged with an unctuous full bodied Austrian red on the way out and again on the way back.
+The in-flight sommeliers seemed eager to keep an appreciative traveler's glass charged with an unctuous full bodied Austrian red on the flight s out and back.